kgrid/AuthoringManual/example_algorithms.md

 ## Guidelines and examples for creating algorithm\(s\) for the new Knowledge Object

-Prior to creating the algorithm, there is some important aspects of the ObjectTeller platform that need to be considered.
-At this point in development, KOs must be written in Python.
+Prior to creating the algorithm, there is some important aspects of the KGrid platform that need to be considered.
+Specifically, the KGrid public activator works with python objects.

 ### Parameters